tdurouchoux/dsview_vault/topics/Concept/Social Control.md

 type: Concept
 ---

-Mechanisms, strategies, and practices employed by authorities to regulate individual behavior and maintain social order.
+Social control refers to the mechanisms, strategies, and institutions that societies use to regulate individual behavior and maintain social order, often through surveillance and data collection.